xmake-io/xmake-docs/guide/syntax_description.md

 As long as it is similar: `on_xxx`, `after_xxx`, `before_xxx`, etc. The script inside the function body belongs to the script field.

-In the script domain, the user can do anything, xmake provides an import interface to import various lua modules built into xmake, and can also import user-supplied lua scripts.
+In the script domain, the user can do anything, Xmake provides an import interface to import various lua modules built into Xmake, and can also import user-supplied lua scripts.

 We can implement any function you want to implement in the script domain, even if you write a separate project.

-for some script fragments, it is not very bloated, such as the above built-in writing is enough, if you need to implement more complex scripts, do not want to be filled in a xmake.lua, you can separate the script into a separate lua file for maintenance.
+for some script fragments, it is not very bloated, such as the above built-in writing is enough, if you need to implement more complex scripts, do not want to be filled in a `xmake.lua`, you can separate the script into a separate lua file for maintenance.

 E.g: